Edbbioeco/how_to_download_satellite_images_with_R/README.md

 ## Visualizing

-Next, lets vicualize our base shapefile, using a ggplot plot.
+Next, lets visualize our base shapefile, using a ggplot plot.

 ``` r
 recife